NII-cloud-operation/sidestickies/README.md

 ## Install sidestickies

-To use sidestickies, you should enable both its serverextension and nbextension.
+To use sidestickies, you should enable both serverextension and nbextension.

 ```
 $ pip install git+https://github.com/NII-cloud-operation/sidestickies.git